-On September 30, 2019, the Company entered into a license agreement with SymBio Pharmaceuticals Limited (SymBio) for the exclusive worldwide rights to develop, manufacture and commercialize BCV for all human indications, excluding the prevention and treatment of orthopoxviruses, including smallpox.
+On September 30, 2019, the Company entered into a license agreement with SymBio Pharmaceuticals Limited (SymBio) under which the Company granted SymBio exclusive worldwide rights to develop, manufacture and commercialize BCV for all human indications, excluding the prevention and treatment of orthopoxviruses, including smallpox.
 The Company assessed the agreement in accordance with the authoritative guidance and concluded that the SymBio contract includes multiple performance obligations.
-The SymBio contract has one fixed transaction amount of a \$5.0 million upfront payment received in October 2019 and several variable transaction amounts, up to \$180 million, due to the Company at certain regulatory and commercial milestones, along with low double-digit royalties, due to the Company on annual net sales.
+The SymBio contract has one fixed transaction amount of a \$5.0 million upfront payment received in October 2019 and several variable transaction amounts, up to \$180 million, due to the Company at certain regulatory and commercial milestones, along with low double-digit percent royalties based on net sales of BCV.
 All variable transaction amounts are fully constrained, therefore the allocated transaction price is \$5.0 million.
 The majority of the transaction price of the contract has been allocated to the combined performance obligation of the granting of the license to BCV and associated technology transfer which was recognized when the technology transfer was completed in the fourth quarter of 2019.
-The remainder of the upfront payment will be recognized as the technical assistance performance obligation is completed, which is expected to occur in the second quarter of 2020.
-The revenue from regulatory and commercial milestones and royalties from net sales will be recognized approximately \$5.0 million of revenue related to the upfront payment and \$14,000 remained in deferred revenue in accrued liabilities.
+The revenue from regulatory and commercial milestones and royalties from net sales will be recognized upon the occurrence of the triggering events or when those transaction amounts are no longer fully constrained.